Installation

 Warning

-In the scenario of deploying DejaCode as an enterprise service within your organization, it is strongly recommended to review these configurations.
-Consideration should be given to running your own instances of these applications to ensure that sensitive or private data is not inadvertently submitted to public services.
-This strategic approach helps to safeguard organizational data and privacy during package scanning and vulnerability assessments.
+For enterprise deployments it is strongly recommended to run your own instances of these services to ensure that sensitive or private data is not submitted to public endpoints.

 Item